 A factor that overrides everything is our worldview.
 Our worldview is the filter through which we experience reality.
 It colors everything placing judgments, bias, and prejudice on our perception.

 What are Faith and Belief?

 Belief is faith and trust in things where there is no proof.
-Believing in things for which there is no proof is a slippery slope.
-The more you believe the more you are susceptible to believing other things.
+Believing in something for which there is no proof is a slippery slope.
+The more you accept unproven ideas, the more susceptible you become.
 Organized religion is the champion of groupthink manipulation tactics.
 They program beliefs about reality based on mythology and superstition.

-The more rigid, and extreme religious beliefs, the less is one’s ability to use basic critical thinking skills.
-The mind shuts off the ability to consider ideas beyond the boundaries, restrictions, and programming of the paradigm.
-So, as the level of extreme religious beliefs increase the ability to think critically decreases.
+The more rigid and extreme religious beliefs, the less one uses critical thinking skills.
+The mind shuts off the ability to consider ideas beyond the boundaries, restrictions, and paradigm.
+So, as the level of extreme religious beliefs increases, the ability to think critically decreases.

 Religious people claim that it’s just the fundamentalists of each religion that cause problems.
 But, there’s got to be something wrong with the religion itself if those who strictly adhere to its most fundamental principles are violent bigots and sexists.